jsha/blocktogether/testing.md

 - With @twestact3, disable block_new_accounts.
 Verify "Saved" appears.
 - Reload /settings and verify block_new_accounts is still unchecked.
 - Create another new account, @new2.
-(Alternately: Purge @twestact3's Unblocks and reuse @new).
+Alternately: Purge @twestact3's Unblocks (DELETE FROM UnblockedUsers;) and reuse @new.
 - Use @new2 to mention @twestact3.
 - Visit /actions, verify there is not an additional block of @new.
 - Visit /my-blocks, verify that @new is not listed as blocked.